Change of Status FAQ

 - You have not violated the conditions of your status; and

-- You have not committed any crimes or engaged in any other actions that would make you ineligible for change of status.
+- You have not committed any crimes or engaged in other actions that would make you ineligible for a change of status.

 Certain nonimmigrants are not permitted to change their status to F-1 while in the U.S. You may still be eligible for F-1 status, but the only way you can get F-1 status is by leaving the U.S., obtaining an F-1 visa in your home country, and re-entering the U.S. The following nonimmigrants are not permitted to change their status to F-1 while in the U.S. [8 CFR § 248.1 and § 248.2]:

 - M-1 students (foreign students pursuing nonacademic or vocational studies).

 - J-1 physicians admitted to receiving graduate medical education or training.

 - J nonimmigrants subject to the 212(e) 2-year foreign residence requirement.